Quick/Quick/README.md

 expect{person!.isSatisfied}.willNot.beTrue()
 ```

 Asynchronous expectations time out after one second by default.
-You can
+I can
-extend this by using `willBefore`.
+extend this default by using `willBefore`.
 The following times out after 3
 seconds:

 ```swift